Detecting AI-Generated Video via Frame Consistency

-Initially, we considered using a spatiotemporal convolutional model (STCNN) to train the generally generated video detector.
-However, we discovered that these models are only effective on the specific generative models they were trained on and needed more generalizability, failing to discern unseen T2V generation models.
+Initially, we considered using spatiotemporal model (STNN)~\cite{carreira2017quo,feichtenhofer2019slowfast,feichtenhofer2020x3d,fan2021multiscale}, which are widely used in video classification tasks, to train the generalizable AI-generated video detector.
+However, we discovered that these models are only effective on the specific generation models they were trained on, failing to discern unseen T2V generation models.

-To analyze what information the STCNN network was learning during discrimination, or rather, which features within the video it was utilizing to distinguish between authentic and fabricated content, we designed a sophisticated probe experiment with two novel datasets under the same model framework: The first dataset involves scrambling the frames of all real videos in the current test set, destroying the temporal continuity of the videos, to see if the model can still differentiate based solely on the temporal discontinuities of the videos.
-The second dataset was created by randomly selecting a frame from the current test set and replicating it multiple times to see if the model could still differentiate based on the spatial artifacts of the video frame alone.
+To analyze what information the STNN was learning during the training process, or rather, which features within the video it utilized to distinguish between authentic and fabricated content, we designed a probing experiment with two novel datasets under the same model framework.
+The first dataset involves scrambling the frames of all real videos in the current test set, destroying the temporal continuity of the videos, to observe if the model can differentiate based solely on the temporal discontinuities of the videos.
+The second dataset is created by randomly selecting a frame of fake videos from the current test set and replicating it multiple times to observe if the model could differentiate based on the spatial artifacts of the video frame alone.

-The experimental results in table~\ref{tab:3DCNN_probing} led us to the following conclusion: We found that the model's attention to spatial artifacts and temporal artifacts was distinct, and for developing a generalized discriminator, they did not play the same role.
-Therefore, we attempt to build detectors based on spatial artifacts and temporal artifacts separately, individually verifying the role each played in the learning process of the universally generated video detector.